A 4.6-magnitude earthquake shakes greater Los Angeles. No reports of significant damage | News Channel 3-12

 The area of the epicenter was in the rugged Santa Monica Mountains, roughly 35 miles (56 kilometers) west of downtown Los Angeles.
 The range rises steeply from the coastline, and the nearest homes to the epicenter are on a narrow strip of development along the shore or scattered in the ridges and canyons.
 The quake struck at 1:47 p.m. at a depth of about 8 miles (13 kilometers), according to the U.S. Geological Survey.

-It was felt from the Malibu coast south to Orange County and east to downtown Los Angeles.
+It was felt from the Malibu coast north to Bakersfield, south to San Diego and east to downtown Los Angeles.
 Some people said they felt the quake as a jolt, while others described more of a swaying motion.

 Anthony Valdez, an associate at the Surfing Cowboys store in Malibu, said it shook long and hard enough that he wondered if it was going to grow to become a big one.
 So he hurried out to the street.